Large Language Models (LLMs)

 LLMs can drive business impact across use cases and different industries.
 Example use cases include:

-- Chatbots and virtual assistants: LLMs are used to power chatbots to give customers and employees the ability to have open-ended conversations to help on customer support, website lead follow-up, and be a personal assistant.
+- Chatbots and virtual assistants: LLMs are used to power chatbots to give customers and employees the ability to have open-ended conversations to help with customer support, website lead follow-up and personal assistant services.

 - Code generation and debugging: LLMs can generate useful code snippets, identify and fix errors in code and complete programs based on input instructions.

-- Sentiment analysis: LLMs can automatically understand the sentiment of a piece of text to automate understanding of customer satisfaction.
+- Sentiment analysis: LLMs can automatically understand the sentiment of a piece of text to gauge customer satisfaction.

 - Text classification and clustering: LLMs can organize, categorize and sort large volumes of data to identify common themes and trends to support informed decision-making.

-- Language translation: LLMs can translate documents and web pages into different languages.
+- Language translation: LLMs can translate documents and web pages into different languages to reach different markets.

-- Summarization and paraphrasing: LLMs can summarize papers, articles, customer calls or meetings and surface the most important points.
+- Summarization and paraphrasing: LLMs can summarize papers, articles, customer calls or meetings and concisely capture the most important points.

 What are customer examples where LLMs have been deployed effectively?